shw1n/political-discourse-framework/README.md

 ## 4. "Weighing balance" mentality instead of "My team vs your team"

-## 5. Nuanced perspectives are valid and encouraged.
+## 5. Nuanced perspectives are valid and encouraged
 You can agree with one component of an argument, and disagree with another.
 Agreeing with one component does not imply total agreement of a side.
 Separate logical arguments should be recognized as separate.

 ## 6. All discussion should strictly be about premises and reasoning